 Born in Spokane, WA, Mark moved to Bellevue, WA with his family when he was a small boy.
 He came of age in the town that spawned Heart and Queensrÿche.
 When he first heard KISS at the age of 12, he became hooked on hard rock and heavy metal.
 He started playing guitar at age 15.
 There was a great heavy metal scene in his neighborhood that was centered around a roller rink that became an "arena" called Lake Hills.
 Queensrÿche came out of that Lake Hills scene.
 Heart came and spoke to his high school music class about life as a professional musician.
 This made a big impression.

 After high school and a few years working in plastics factories, Mark got his degree in computer science and went to work at Microsoft.
 He also built a recording studio which he operated commercially for several years.

 He played guitar in several bands and released three albums throughout the 1990s and 2000s.
 After many years and many bands as a guitarist, a long-time friend asked if he would be interested in playing bass in his band.
 They'd been friends for about 20 years and had written and recorded many songs, but had never been in a band together.
 It sounded like a great way for them to play together so Mark said, "Sure!"
 That was in 2012.
 It turns out that Mark ADORES playing bass and should have switched years earlier.

 Now that he's found his instrument, Mark could not be more excited about playing bass in RivetSkull.
 Heavy metal is the music that made him want to be a musician.
-He proudly plays custom basses made by luthier extraordinaire, Mike Lull.
+He proudly plays custom basses made by the late, great luthier extraordinaire, Mike Lull.

-Michael is an avid hiker, a phenomenal artist with pen and paint and all sorts of other media, There is not much Michael cannot do.
+Michael is an avid hiker, a phenomenal artist with pen and paint and all sorts of other media.
+There's not much Michael cannot do.